Tomate0613/hyprkan/README.md

 # Hyprkan ⌨️

-A Linux app-aware layer switcher that dynamically changes [Kanata](https://github.com/jtroo/kanata)'s keyboard layers based on the focused window.
+A Linux app-aware layer switcher that dynamically changes [Kanata](https://github.com/jtroo/kanata)'s layers based on the focused window.

 ## Table of Contents